developer-zebra/developer-zebra-site/src/enterprise-browser/2-0/guide/configreference/index.md

 ## Screen orientation
 ### AutoRotate
-Controls automatic rotation of screen orientation between portrait and landscape modes.
-When disabled, the orientation of the display does not change when the device is rotated. **Note: This tag is overridden by the LockOrientation tag setting (below)**.
+Controls automatic rotation of the screen (between portrait and landscape modes) whenever the device's physical orientation changes.
+When disabled, the orientation of the display does not change when device is rotated.

+**Notes**:
+* Overridden by the LockOrientation tag setting (below)
+* Overrides rotation setting in the Android System settings
+* If this tag is missing or unspecified, app uses Settings panel setting
+* Tag not included in default `Config.xml` file; must be added manually

 **Possible Values**:

-* 0 - Disabled
+* 0 - Disabled (screen does NOT rotate when device orientation changes)
-* 1 - Enabled
+* 1 - Enabled (screen rotates when device orientation changes)

 #### Example